jofus101/jofus101.github.io/_posts/2015_06_22_solve_problems.md

 Then came startup life.
 I no longer had a manager.
 I no longer had someone to tell me what problems to solve and how to go about doing that.
 I needed to identify problems, diagnose them, design a solution, and execute.
 It took me about a year to figure out how to do that efficiently.
 By that time though we ran out of money and the startup quietly failed.
 However, I did learn how to solve problems, and in my recent adventure as an Education Consultant I'm seeing how valuable that can be to the people around me.

 tl;dr; Don't ask people what you should be doing.
 You're smart.
-Ask what their problems are, figure out how to solve them, and do it.
+Ask about their problems, figure out how to solve them, and do it.